Updated: Nov 29

 It is possible to enjoy yourself and indulge without gaining weight and feeling bad.

 Chocolates, cookies and cakes, oh my!

-I used to gain at least a few pounds over the holidays.
+I used to gain a few pounds over the holidays.
 As I’ve gotten older I have found it difficult to get those extra pounds off.
 Year after year the scale creeps up.
 Losing five pounds feels manageable but I imagine losing twenty or thirty pounds would feel daunting, so it’s important to nip it in the bud.